didiersmith/steve/chapters/the-particle-computer.md

 It was Saturday, so he tried to roll over and go back to sleep.
 His late-night gaming habit had rendered him in a constant state of sleep debt, and he relied fruitlessly on his weekend lie-ins to pay down the principal.

-Vincent was already in the kitchen when he made it downstairs, scooping pre-ground coffee beans into the french press.
+Vincent was already in the kitchen when he made it downstairs, scooping pre-ground coffee beans into the French press.
 "Good morning, sunshine!" he said.

 "Good morning," groaned Russell in response.